smlhelp/book/src/concepts/lazy.md

 ==> 32                       ==> 32
 ```

+**NOTE**: In another sense, in a lazy setting, the final computed value of `2 *
+(2 * 2)^2` is just the computation of `2 * (2 * 2)^2` itself.
+Lazy evaluation is lazy because it
+does not move until it is forced to - thus, in this example, we have shown how
+algebraically we can obtain the final value of `2 * (2 * 2)^2` _when forced_,
+where we use the term "forcing" to refer to forcing a lazy expression to
+evaluate to a traditional "value".

 Since `square` is now the lazy function, we are delaying the evaluation of
 `square`'s arguments.
 That's why in eager evaluation, we just do `2 * 2 ==> 4`
 before we square that value, whereas in lazy evaluation, we square the
 unevaluated arguments by doing `(2 * 2) * (2 * 2)`.

 _Note, we let the type of a **thunk** be `unit -> 'a` just because it's convenient._
-_Theoretically I could use a different type to represent thunks since all we need_
+_Theoretically we could use a different type to represent thunks since all we need_
 _is a way to wrap an expression in a function to delay its computation._

 ## Lazy Lists

 Now that we have established this notion of **_laziness_** in SML, we can do
-even fancier things, like create infinite data structures!
+even fancier things, like create _infinite data structures_!
+Unlike regular data
+structures, infinite data structures have the potential to encode an _unbounded_
+amount of data.
 Let's first look at
 a lazy list and compare it to a normal list.

 ```sml